GregYannes/SOb/README.md

 I first encountered this use case when developing [**`GitHelp`**][ghlp_repo], which simulates a fielded "library" of documentation.
 It demanded an [innovative approach][so_post], and as seasoned developers [chimed][so_comm_1] [in][so_comm_2], this took on a life of its own!

 Like me, you might desire several such data structures, where _some_ fields are accessible (or not) to outside users.
-These structures (like UDTs) are self-contained within your module, yet (like objects) they [can be used][vba_cls_call] by [object classes][vba_cls] and modules alike.
+These structures (like UDTs) are self-contained within your module, yet (like objects) they can be used by [object classes][vba_cls] and modules alike.
 Ideally these other modules should still compile in the absence of yours, which should be easy for lay users to (re)install.

 Unfortunately, neither objects nor UDTs achieve this outcome!
 For every object you include, your users must install an additional class module.
 But if objects ["are a pain"][obj_cons], then ["UDTs are _notoriously_ problematic"][udt_cons].